 What To Serve Baked Salmon With

-Usually I like to serve my salmon with a side of green veggies like these spicy-sweet roasted broccolini or crispy roasted broccoli.
+Usually I like to serve my salmon with a side of green veggies like these spicy-sweet roasted broccolini, crispy roasted broccoli, or air fryer zucchini and squash.
 However, if it’s a particularly rough day and I want something that’s super hearty, I opt for serving this salmon with Instant Pot mashed potatoes with roasted garlic.
 You can also serve it with cauliflower puree if you want something a little healthier!

 - 1 1/2 lbs skin on salmon fillet